smartcarecode/LearningJourney/README.md

 Logical access controls are a critical component of an organization's security posture.
 They provide an essential layer of protection by electronically verifying identities and restricting system access to authorized users, complementing physical security measures.

+# Controls and Risks

+Security controls help reduce risks to a level that is acceptable to individuals or organizations.
+These controls can be **physical**, **administrative**, or a combination of both.

+---

+## Examples of Controls and Risks

+### Seatbelt Example

+- **Physical Control:** The seatbelt itself, which physically protects the driver.
+- **Administrative Control:** Laws that require the use of seatbelts.

+Together, these controls reduce the risk of injury while driving.

+---

+### Bookshelf Example

+- **Risk:** A tall bookshelf might topple and hurt someone.
+- **Administrative Control:** Building codes or regulations requiring the bookshelf to be secured.
+- **Physical Control:** The strap or bracket that attaches the bookshelf to the wall.

+In this case, the administrative and physical controls work together to prevent injury.

+---

+## Summary

+- A **control** reduces risk to an acceptable level.
+- Controls can be **physical** (tangible measures) or **administrative** (policies, laws, or regulations).
+- Often, both types of controls are combined to effectively manage risk.

+---

+*Understanding how controls relate to risks is key to managing safety and security in any environment.*